 Many of us are guilty of using our precious time to check Instagram multiple times a day, swiping through hundreds of stories that we don’t even appreciate half the time.

 Gratification?
 Reassurance?
 All of those aspects are valid and can help explain why Instagram is so addictive - but what happens when the addiction becomes real?
+Are we using Instagram too much?
+Is it time to uninstall Instagram?
+Or even, should you consider deleting your Instagram account?

 - The first thing you do after waking up is check Instagram